mendersoftware/mender-docs/06.Administration/03.Certificates-and-keys/docs.md

 Replace path to demo certificate and key with paths to your certificate and key.

-Deployments service communicates with Minio object storage via storage proxy.
+Deployment Service communicates with Minio object storage via Storage Proxy.
-For this reason, `mender-deployments` service must be provisioned with a certificate of a storage proxy for host verification purpose.
+For this reason, `mender-deployments` service must be provisioned with a certificate of a Storage Proxy for host verification purpose.
 This can be implemented by adding the following entry to compose file:

 ```